Donald Trump Could Issue Sweeping Pardons For Capitol Rioters, Lawyer Warns

 Katyal also argued that Trump should be removed from office to prevent future presidents from acting similarly — echoing columnist Yoni Appelbaum — and force lawmakers to either publicly support the president's behavior or voice opposition to it for the record.

-The lawyer previously called for Trump’s impeachment for his phone call with Georgia Secretary of State Brad Raffensperger, who he pushed to overturn the results of the state’s election.
-As The Inquisitr reported, the legal professional joins many others who are now calling for the the U.S. leader to be removed from the White House for his role in the Capitol riots.
+The lawyer previously called for Trump's impeachment for his phone call with Georgia Secretary of State Brad Raffensperger, whom he pushed to overturn the results of the state's election.
+As The Inquisitr reported, the legal professional joins many others who are now calling for the U.S. leader to be removed from the White House for his perceived role in the Capitol riots.

 According to CNN, Trump has been discussing a self-pardon with his aides.
 The publication cited multiple sources and clarified that it's unclear if any of the discussions have come in the wake of the Capitol riots.
 Nevertheless, the news outlet said that the president has asked officials in his administration about both the political and legal consequences of a self-pardon.